-Whether your digital humanities projects involve texts, data, images, videos, or completely novel digital content, here are some ways the library might help.
+Whether your digital liberal arts projects involve texts, data, images, videos, or completely novel digital content, here are some ways the library might help.

 We have librarians!
 We can help students and faculty find things out, troubleshoot problems, and see the big picture.